 “2.
 Outbuildings are not permitted development within the grounds of a listed building.”

 If your building is listed you cannot build a log cabin within the grounds without contacting your planning office and gaining permission.
+You will also need to apply for Listed Building Consent.

 “3.
 In national parks, the Broads, Areas of Outstanding Natural Beauty and World Heritage Sites the total area to be covered by any outbuildings more than 20 metres from ANY WALL of the house must not exceed 10 square metres to be permitted development.”